DennisFGardner-zz/notes/README.md

 # notes

-A reference on tools and code snippets.
+A reference on software tools and code snippets.

 [Add SSH key to git server](./adding_ssh_key_to_git_server.md)